How does downsampling affect needle electromyography signals? A generalisable workflow for understanding downsampling effects on high-frequency time series: Abstract

 \section{Abstract}

 Automated analysis of needle electromyography (nEMG) signals is emerging as a tool to support the detection of neuromuscular diseases (NMDs), yet the signals' high and heterogeneous sampling rates pose substantial computational challenges for feature-based machine-learning models, particularly for near real-time analysis.
 Downsampling offers a potential solution, but its impact on diagnostic signal content and classification performance remains insufficiently understood.
 This study presents a workflow for systematically evaluating information loss caused by downsampling in high-frequency time series.
 The workflow combines shape-based distortion metrics with classification outcomes from available feature-based machine learning models and feature space analysis to quantify how different downsampling algorithms and factors affect both waveform integrity and predictive performance.
 We use a three-class NMD classification task to experimentally evaluate the workflow.
 We demonstrate how the workflow identifies downsampling configurations that preserve diagnostic information while substantially reducing computational load.
-Analysis of shape-based distortion metrics showed that shape-aware downsampling algorithms outperform standard decimation, as they better preserve peak structure and overall signal morphology.
+Analysis of shape-based distortion metrics and classification performance degradation showed that, on the EMGLAB dataset, decimation with anti-aliasing filtering better preserves signal characteristics key to the classification of neuromuscular diseases compared to shape-aware downsampling strategies when using the \textit{tsfresh} feature set.
 The results provide practical guidance for selecting downsampling configurations that enable near real-time nEMG analysis and highlight a generalisable workflow that can be used to balance data reduction with model performance in other high-frequency time-series applications as well.

 \end{@twocolumnfalse} ]